Pfizer Pursues AstraZeneca

 Despite two rejections, Pfizer is trying to persuade AstraZeneca to enter talks about a merger.
-And with the clock ticking and events at a standstill, it’s unclear whether Pfizer will switch from persuasion to a hostile takeover.
+With the clock ticking and negotiations at a standstill, it’s unclear whether Pfizer will switch from persuasion to a hostile takeover as it continues to press its case.

-The companies revealed on April 28 that Pfizer approached U.K.-based AstraZeneca about a combination back in November 2013.
+The U.S. firm first approached U.K.-based AstraZeneca about a combination back in November 2013.
 At a subsequent meeting in January, Pfizer made a preliminary $100 billion offer of 70% stock and 30% cash, which AstraZeneca quickly rejected.
-At the time, Pfizer notified AstraZeneca that it was no longer actively considering the offer.

-Last week, however, “in light of recent market developments,” Pfizer approached AstraZeneca again to try to restart discussions.
+However, “in light of recent market developments,” Pfizer approached AstraZeneca again in late April to try to restart discussions.
 But AstraZeneca declined, saying it saw no “specific and attractive proposal” from Pfizer.

-Pfizer CEO Ian Read argues that a merger would strengthen the combined company’s “innovative core” as well as its product portfolio, particularly in the areas of oncology, inflammation, and cardiovascular health.
+Pfizer CEO Ian Read argues that a merger would strengthen the combined firm’s “innovative core” as well as its product portfolio, particularly in oncology, inflammation, and cardiovascular health.
 The deal also proposes a new U.K.-incorporated holding company with management in both countries, head offices in New York City, and a listing on the New York Stock Exchange.

-Read points to recent drug development advances by both companies, the opportunity to build world-scale businesses, and an excellent strategic fit as reasons for his firm’s renewed interest.
-A recent spate of drug industry deals and speculation about mergers has also caused an uptick in drug company share prices (C&EN, April 28, page 5).

 It’s not clear how the U.S. government would view such an “inversion,” or switching of potentially all of Pfizer’s tax liability to a lower U.K. rate.
-Noting that other U.S. companies have similarly moved offshore for tax reasons, ISI Group analyst Mark Schoenebaum wondered, in his firm’s own conference call on the news, whether Pfizer’s move would be “the inversion to end all inversions.”
+Noting that other U.S. companies have similarly moved offshore for tax reasons, ISI Group analyst Mark Schoenebaum wondered in his firm’s own conference call whether Pfizer’s move would be “the inversion to end all inversions.”

-Read also pointed to operational and financial synergies that would benefit a combined company.
-Schoenebaum suggested that Pfizer, which cut costs significantly when it acquired Wyeth in 2009, might trim at least 35% of expenses at AstraZeneca.
+He also pointed to operational and financial synergies that would benefit a combined company.
+Schoenebaum suggested that Pfizer might trim at least 35% of expenses at AstraZeneca.

 Join the conversation